 On December 26, 2017 the US Department of Justice officially withdrew the proposed Americans with Disabilities Act (ADA) rules for website accessibility.
 The question we’re being asked at WeCo by many of our clients since then is: does this mean we don’t have to make our website and software accessible?
 That’s an important question.
 It’s one that we would like to break down for you, both from our standpoint as professionals who specialize in digital accessibility, but also as a group of people who live with disabilities everyday.

-First, let’s look at to whom accessibility laws for websites and software apply.
-In WeCo’s Introduction to Accessibility training course, we explain it this way:
+First, let’s look at to whom accessibility laws for websites and software apply:

 - The Rehabilitation Act of 1973/Section 508 applies to federal government and those who do business with them.
 This is the law that states that the federal government must make their digital information accessible to all members of the public who live with disabilities.
 The drill down on this law goes beyond just government entities.
 For instance, if you want to build something to sell it to the government, like a software program or website, you have to build it accessibly.
 Section 508 also applies to organizations which receive federal dollars.
 So, if you are a nonprofit organization that is dependent upon a state or federal grant, you are likely to fall under Section 508.
 (Responsibility follows money in most cases.
 Having gone through two federal audits as a state level federal program coordinator, I witnessed this.)TAKE AWAY: If your organization is part of the federal government, or an entity that receives federal funds OR if you build things that the federal government purchases, chances are that your digital goods will still need to be accessible to people living with disabilities.